Home

 Hazard Trees: Why They Fall and How to Prevent More Damage

-... to weakened connections.
+... weakened connections.
 Of course, decayed and rotten branches are highly subject to wind damage.
 The fungi present in decaying wood consume cellose.
-Cellulose is the major structural component of wood, and the ... torn bark and improperly removed branches serve as sites of infection for fungal decay.
-Wood rot fungi may gain entry to the tree through tears and breakages, leading to problems several ...
+Cellulose is the major structural component of wood, ... infection for fungal decay.
+Wood rot fungi may gain entry to the tree through tears and breakages, leading to problems several years after the original storm.
+If fungi enter the heartwood, they can ...

 gardenline.usask.ca